jp-wright/nfl_betting_market_analysis/README.md

 6. __Dummying__ of categorical data, such as day of the week per game, type of stadium (dome or open), type of playing surface, and week of the season.
 7. Calculating exact hours of rest between games, not merely days.

-### Advanced Metrics Limited by Years
-Due to the proprietary nature of some of the advanced metrics, and the reliance upon more granular statistics for others, they are not available for the entirety of the dataset itself.
-Vegas line information only goes back to the 1978 season, meaning 1978 is the earliest possible season for this model.
-Time of possession information starts in 1983, 3rd and 4th Down success rates as well as DVOA begin in 1991, and EPA starts in 1994.
-In the future as more old game logs and old game films are parsed and logged, it will be possible for these insightful advanced metrics to be extended further back into league history.
-The selection of data from this parent dataset will be discussed below under [Data Selection](#data-selection).

 <BR>